 Step 2: Face the problem directly

-Each concern, or user cohort, can be addressed separately by using a review keyword filter and specifically designed templates.
-Each user cohort must get at least one template (although the more the better) that directly addresses the review, and utilizes the Support team’s damage control best practices.
+Each concern, or user cohort, can be addressed separately using a review keyword filter and specifically designed templates.
+Each user cohort must get at least one template (although the more, the better) that directly addresses the review and utilizes the Support team’s damage control best practices.

-Here’s we follow the case above: following a big update with a new ad monetization policy inside the app, we’ve discovered 165 negative reviews with an average rating of 1.44, which all fall under the Review type #1 above (ie, complaints about ad frequency).
+Here we follow the case above: following a big update with a new ad monetization policy inside the app, we’ve discovered 17 negative reviews with an average rating of 1.76, which all fall under Review type #1 above (i.e., complaints about ad frequency).
 You can group all of these together by using the review text keyword filter.

 Next, let’s select this entire review cohort, using the Bulk Actions tool in AppFollow, to send out a template response to all selected users at the same time.
 In just a couple of clicks, you’ve been able to address each user with complaints about ad frequency - helping your Support team save a huge amount of time and resources.

-By applying this approach to all selected review sub-topics (1-2-3), you’ll be able to save your Support team’s time - and reduce stress.
+Applying this approach to all selected review sub-topics (1-2-3) can save your Support team time and reduce stress.

-This tactic can be used with every following review group by segmenting the reviews by language, country, and issue type, and making use of auto-replies with similar filtering can safeguard you from a similar situation in the future.
-We will highlight how to do this in the next parts of AppFollow Academy.
+This tactic can be used with every following review group by segmenting the reviews by language, country, and issue type.
+Using auto-replies with similar filtering can safeguard you from a similar situation in the future.
+We will highlight how to do this in the following parts of AppFollow Academy.